meliksahkilic/meliksahkilic/README.md

 🔍 What I Do

-Develop predictive models using Python, SQL, and machine learning techniques
+- Develop predictive models using Python, SQL, and machine learning techniques

-Build dashboards and visualizations to track KPIs and uncover trends
+- Build dashboards and visualizations to track market and uncover trends

-Automate workflows using APIs and custom scripts
+- Automate workflows using APIs and complex algorithms

-Apply NLP and statistical modeling to extract meaning from complex data
+- Apply statistical modeling, NLP, and unsupervised learning to solve complex problems

 🧠 Currently Learning

-Advanced MLOps and model deployment
+- Advanced MLOps and model deployment

-Scalable data pipelines using AWS and distributed systems
+- Scalable data pipelines using AWS and distributed systems

-Experimentation design and A/B testing at scale
+- Experimentation design and A/B testing at scale
+- Working with econometric models, including logistic regression, to draw meaningful conclusions from structured and unstructured data

 🚀 Looking to Collaborate On

-Open-source data science tools
+- Open-source data science tools

-Data-driven product strategies
+- Data-driven product strategies

-App analytics and user behavior modeling
+- App analytics and user behavior modeling

 📫 How to Reach Me